kta136/shop_inventory_app/README.md

 4. Development Phases

-Phase 1 (In Progress - v0.2 Completed Inventory & Sales Entry UI): Implement the core application logic with manual data entry.
-Build the foundation for inventory management, sales recording, data persistence, and the user interface for these tasks. v0.2 completes the inventory and sales entry backend & UI.
-The remaining task for Phase 1 is the Sales History screen and refinements.
+Phase 1 (Completed - v0.2 + History UI + Currency): Implemented the core application logic with manual data entry.
+Built the foundation for inventory management, sales recording, data persistence, and the user interface for these tasks, including Inventory, Sales Entry, and Sales History screens.
+Currency updated to INR.
+The remaining tasks for Phase 1 are refinements like Autocomplete hover and stock reversal.

 Phase 2 (Future Implementation): Add functionality to upload JPEG images, process via OCR, allow user confirmation, and record sales automatically.